-Named after Her Majesty Queen Elizabeth II of England, Queen Elizabeth National Park is one of most popular game parks for safari trips in Uganda.
+Named after Her Majesty Queen Elizabeth II of England, Queen Elizabeth National Park is one of the most popular game parks for safari trips in Uganda.
 It is one of the prime tourist destinations for big game viewing and birdwatching safaris in Uganda.

 Queen Elizabeth National Park is located in western Uganda near the border with the Democratic Republic of Congo.
 It lies within the Albertine Rift Valley, spanning a variety of eco systems.
 Crater lakes, grassy hills, open savannah, woodland and lush forest jungles, support plenty of wildlife in an area of 1978 square kilometers.